 The new non-fake news & Snapchat

 Last week I wrote about fake news, this week about its opposite.
-This is very real news, as captured by bystanders on the spot – curated and given app-wide exposure by Snapchat.
+This is very real news, as captured by bystanders on the spot – curated and given app-wide exposure by an app.
 This is quite likely to be how our children will get a lot of their news going forward, so I want to be sure you don’t miss what was at the bottom of New York Times columnist Farhad Manjoo’s important article about Snapchat.

 This isn’t people making stuff up to make money by gaming the system (search and social media’s algorithms), like what bowled us over this election season.
 This is reporters hired by Snapchat to assemble into “in-depth pieces” bits of video shot by users who are in the middle of unfolding news, Manjoo reports.
+This is worth your attention, media literacy teachers.

 “The company calls these Live Stories, and they have been transformative, unlike any other news presentation you can find online.
 Every day, Snapchat offers one or several stories about big and small events happening in the world, including football games, awards shows and serious news,” he writes.